 The uforge-scan binary retrieves the analysis results from UForge AppCenter.
 These results include a list of all the packages and files UForge requires.
-The uforge-scan binary builds an overlay archive of all these packages and files.
+The uforge-scan binary builds an overlay archive of all these packages, as well as the extra files if the user has performed a scan with overlay.